Move on When Ready Admission for High School Students

 - Completed MOWR permission form with signatures of applicants and parents/guardians.

-- Official COMPASS, ASSET, SAT, ACT, or ACCUPLACER test scores (see COMPASS Placement Examination).
+- Official ACCUPLACER, COMPASS, ASSET, SAT, OR ACTtest scores (see ACCUPLACER Placement Examination).

 - Declaration of Intent (applicable to home-schooled students only).